Magazine

 Typical EB-5 Investment Repayment Timeline

 For most EB-5 projects, investors can expect to see their investment repaid within 5 to 7 years.
+However, post-RIA investors with Rural projects may see shorter timelines due to priority processing and the two-year sustainment period.
 Here is a breakdown of the typical timeline:

-Investment Types Loan-based (more predictable), equity (higher risk)
+Investment Types Loan-based (more predictable, 3–5 yr terms), equity (higher risk, variable)

 Guarantee No guaranteed repayment; investment must remain at risk

-Due Diligence Essential to review exit strategy and regional center track record
+Due Diligence Essential — review PPM, exit strategy, regional center track record, I-956F status

 Redeployment of EB-5 Invested Capital